RogerWoodsGo/SpiderEbooks/README.md

 # SpiderEbooks
-use scrapy to crawl books
+crawl book from kanyun, a book Trusteeship Platform simulate a json form submit query use scrapy structure